 Today I’m sharing three values that we have followed since 2013 that have guided our success at Event Planning Blueprint.

-Event planning is a crowded market, but the right formula allows you to pave the way to getting event clients.
+Event planning is a crowded market, but the right formula allows you to pave the way for getting event clients.

-In addition to creating a red carpet experience with the steps below, in this video I’ll walk you through the 4-step buyer’s cycle so you’re taking prospects on a journey to become clients.
+In this video, I’ll walk you through the 4-step buyer’s cycle so you’re taking prospects on a journey to become clients.

 Create a Red Carpet Experience

 These three values have helped us inspire thousands of event planners from around the world and I know they’ll help you when it comes to getting event clients, too.